sunquan8094/BFAssembly/README.md

 - NASM
 - ANTLR v4.5.3

+Running
+---
+Run the Makefile.
+If everything goes well, you should get two executables called `echo2` and `hello`.
+You can try this with your other BF files as well.

 Pull Requests
 ---
 Feel free to contribute with a pull request if you think you can do it better.